City-of-Helsinki/drupal-gh-actions/README.md

 - `check_security_updates`: Whether to run `composer audit` command to scan security updates.
 Defaults to `true`.
 - `check_config_language`:  Check if configuration in `conf/cmi` folder is exported using correct `langcode` (`und` or `en`).
 Defaults to `true`.
+- `check_config_language_ignore_files`: Comma separated list of patterns to exclude files from language config check
+  - Useful for e.g. sites with webforms only on Finnish pages
+  - Use `*` as wildcard to exclude multiple config files with a pattern

 ```yaml
 # .github/workflows/test.yml